aless80/aless80.github.io/README.md

 -->
 ## Welcome to my site on GitHub Pages

-Please refer to my [website](https://aless80.pythonanywhere.com/).
+Please refer to my [website](https://aless80.pythonanywhere.com/) and [GitHub account](https://github.com/aless80?tab=repositories).
 My site is still work in progress but I built an online resume.
 I will add a blog to write about technology, hacks, solutions to my daily programming.

 Hereby I summarize my GitHub projects.
 Hopefully this TOC will make it easier to get an idea of what technologies I am using in my projects.